renacin/BramptonTransitAnalysis/README.md

 1. [12-29-2023] - For All Routes In A Given Transit System, Determine Which Stops A Bus Visits
 2. [01-15-2024] - Create A System That Can Effectively Parse, And Store GTFS Data Into A Database
 3. [01-22-2024] - For A Given Period Of Time, Run System - Gather GTFS Data On A Headless Computer.
 Build In Contingencies!
+4. [02-27-2024] - Memory issue identified w/ RPI3.
+Need to modify code to be more memory efficient
 4. [00-00-0000] - Having Collected Data, Can I Interpret Traffic Patterns From GTFS Data Collected?

 ## Overview Of Code: